 Middle – This occurs when you bet on both sides of a game and have an opportunity to win both bets.
 For example if you bet on Team A +10.5 and Team B -7.5, you win both bets if Team B wins by 8-10 points.

-Off the Board – A game or event that sportsbooks will not allow you to bet on.
-Oftentimes a game is taken off the board if there is uncertainly surrounding a player’s injury status or the weather.
+Off the Board – A game or event that Sportsbooks will not allow you to bet on.
+Typically, a game is taken off the board if there is uncertainty surrounding a player’s injury status, the weather, or during live betting.

-Over/Under – Also known as the total, this refers to the total amounts of points/goals/runs that will be scored in the game.
+Over/Under – This refers to the total amounts of points/goals/runs that will be scored in the game.
 If both teams combine to score more than the total, the over wins.
 If they combine to score fewer, the under wins.
+This can also be referred to as the Total.

 Pick ‘Em – An instance in which neither team is favored.
-In spread based sports like basketball or football, this is a line of 0.
+In spread based sports like basketball or football, this is a line of 0, which typically has odds of -110 on both sides.

-Public Betting Percentage – Also referred to as public betting trends, we offer real betting percentages from seven contributing sportsbooks.
-These numbers represent real bets placed at real sportsbooks.
+Public Betting Percentage – These numbers represent real bets placed at real sportsbooks.
 These percentages are integral for our betting against the public philosophy.

 Real Time Odds – Live lines that update immediately as sportsbooks adjust their lines.